dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 | `FAST_MODE` | 0x08 |
 | `AUTO_ZOOM` | 0x10 |

 The enable action will not be approved if the license is invalid.
-If your input values include the features that already enabled, these features will keep the enabled status.
+If your input values include the features that have been already enabled, these features will keep the enabled status.

 &nbsp;